 Most exclusions are of a fixed term and nature and are of short duration.
+Such temporary exclusions are often referred to as 'suspension'.

-The Governors have established arrangements to review promptly all permanent exclusions from the School and all fixed term exclusions that would lead to a pupil being excluded for over 15 days in a school term or missing a public examination (See Policy for Appeals against Expulsion).
+The Governors have established arrangements to review promptly all permanent exclusions from the School, and all fixed term exclusions that would lead to a pupil being excluded for over 15 days in a school term or missing a public examination (See Policy for Appeals against Expulsion).

-Before being excluded from the School, the pupil concerned would expect to see the Head accompanied by his Housemaster / her Housemistress/Head of Section and parents.
+Before being temporarily excluded from the School, the pupil concerned would expect to see the Head accompanied by his Housemaster / her Housemistress/Head of Section and parents.

-A letter will be sent by post from the Head giving details of the exclusion and the date the exclusion ends.
+A letter will be sent by email from the Head giving details of the exclusion and the date the exclusion ends.
 Parents have a right to appeal to the Governing Body.